-Every individual processes things at different speeds, and so the work we do will accommodate the pace in which you feel most comfortable.
-Moreover, while much of the work occurs in the counselling room, the majority of personal work can be done in-between sessions.
-I offer both short and long-term limited work, and we will discuss how appropriate whatever option would be best for you.
+Every individual learns things at different speeds, so our work will accommodate the pace at which you feel most comfortable.
+Moreover, while much of the work occurs in the therapy, most personal work can be done in between sessions.
+I offer short- and long-term limited work, and we will discuss how appropriate whatever option would be best for you.

 The past can be a major source for understanding why you may feel the way you do, or why you’re currently experiencing a difficult situation, and this is an area that I am open to explore.
-However, it is important to consider working with how you are in the present, as it is only in the present that any change or clarity might occur.
+It's important to understand and learn the patterns of thought, feeling, and behaviour that you have developed since childhood and that may maintain your current difficulties.
+However, as much as it is important to consider your past, it is also vitally important to consider working with how you are in the present, as it is only in the present that any change or clarity might occur.

-As a practitioner I am offering to share my time, knowledge and experience with you so that we can work through things together in ways that may be challenging but also life-changing.
+As a practitioner, I am offering to share my time, knowledge, and experience with you so that we can collaborate in ways that may be challenging but also life-changing.

 Some background information

-After completing a Fine Art degree and working in a career as an artist/designer many years ago, I became a little dissatisfied.
 I have always been curious about the big questions in life and the complex nature of people's mental and social lives.
-This was enough motivation for me to try my hand at something different, and I feel very lucky to be able to practice something I feel passionate and curious about, not to mention the fact that it is a great privlege to be invited into people's personal lives with the aim of supporting them.
+This motivated me to try something different that involved a more intimate kind of engagement with people.
+Having now spent many years working in this profession, I feel grateful to be able to practice something I feel passionate about, not to mention that it is a great privilege to be invited into people's personal lives with the aim of supporting them.